 Crispy fried eggplant is the ultimate summer meze.
 This is the simplest of recipes, yet one of the tastiest!
 Learn how to make the crispiest fried eggplant ever.

-When I used to fry eggplant the slices would stay crispy for a second, right after the frying, and soon after they would be soggy and dripping with oil.
-On one of my trips back to my homeland I discovered the most amazing method of getting a great crispy fried eggplant for more than a second.
+- Whenever I used to fry eggplant, the slices would stay crispy for a second, right after the frying, and soon after, they would be soggy and dripping with oil.
+On one of my trips back to my homeland, I discovered the most fantastic method of getting a great, crispy fried eggplant for more than a second.

-This recipe for fried eggplant could be considered unusual.
-The eggplants are thinly sliced and then go into a water-salt brine.
+- The eggplants are thinly sliced and then go into a water-salt brine.
 The next step is a coating with a mix of flours.
-Right before frying, they are dipped into water for a second and lastly they fry in hot oil for a few minutes.
+Right before frying, they are dipped into water for a second, and lastly, they are fried in hot oil for a few minutes.

-This method ensures a crispier delicious crust.
+- This method ensures a crispy crust.
 The second dip in water seals the eggplant and does not allow much oil to be absorbed while frying.
-You can say that in a way, the coating is something between just flour and batter.
+You can say that, in a way, the coating is something between just flour and batter.

 Here is what you need

-- All-purpose flour, corn flour, semolina flour.
-The combination of all three ensures achieving crispy veggies.
+- All-purpose flour, corn flour, and semolina flour.
+The combination of all three ensures crispy veggies are achieved.

-- Paprika, dried oregano and sea salt.
+- Paprika, dried oregano, and sea salt.
 Substitute the oregano with za’atar, dried Mediterranean spice mix, or Italian seasoning, and Aleppo pepper, freshly ground black pepper, chili flakes in place of sweet paprika.
-In truth this recipe is versatile, allows to experiment with your favorites spices.
+In truth, this recipe is versatile, allowing you to experiment with your favorite spices.

 - Sunflower oil.
 For frying.
 Substitute with any neutral oil or extra light olive oil.

-Fill a large bowl with water, and add two tablespoons of sea salt. and stir to dilute.
-Add the eggplant slices into the water.
+Fill a large bowl with water, and add two tablespoons of sea salt and stir to dilute.
+Add the eggplant slices to the water.

 Add in the eggplant slices and mix with your hands so the slices are coated with the flour mix.